Evictions (Forcible Entry and Detainer actions, or FED's) are

 File the original Complaint and all copies with the Civil

 clerk in the basement of the Toledo Municipal Court.
-The clerk
+The clerk will

-including apartment number, and complete zip code for proper
+address, including apartment number, and complete zip code for proper

 service of the Complaint.